Loading

 • Income tax returns of the Claimant for the last four years

-Our fees are usually around $3,000 to $5,000 plus GST depending on how extensive the report is.
+Our fees are usually around $4,000 to $5,000 plus GST, subject to the scope and complexity of the report.

 The above also applies for work related injuries and TAC matters.